Blendify/blender-manual/blender_docs/manual/getting_started/installing/configuration/directories.rst

    Static precompiled language files for UI translation.

 ``./datafiles/icons/*.png``
-   Icon themes for Blenders user interface.
+   Icon themes for Blender's user interface.
 (Not currently selectable in the theme preferences).

 ``./datafiles/brushicons/*.png``
    Images for each brush.